unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

     -   Do not choose a record labeled "SKIP" in the title -- these records have known problems or special considerations

-3. In the item record, click on the thumbnail (upper-right side of the screen) to see all of the pages
+3. In the item summary click "View Item" or in the record, click on the thumbnail (upper-right side of the screen) to see all of the pages

     -   Skim the pages of the patent to make sure that there are no problems (e.g., all of the pages are included and the text/illustrations match)
-    -   Double-check that the inventor (or an assignee) is from Texas by looking at the statement near the top of the text, where the inventor and patent title are listed
+    -   Double-check that the inventor (*or a personal assignee*) is from Texas by looking at the statement near the top of the text, where the inventor and patent title are listed
     -   If you find any of these problems (before or after you start),